reritom/Flask-Microservice-Tutorial/README.md

 - Client: The end-user who consumes the UI in their browser
 - API Client: Anything which consumes an API (internal or external)
 - Backend: A backend is any system which exposes an API to be consumed.
 It could be a simple Flask app, or an express app, or any many other things which aren’t necessarily HTTP servers.
-- Application: An application is a collection of backends which work together.
+- Application: An application is a collection of backends which work together, or it can refer to individual Flask apps.
-- Frontend: A system which handles the direct client interactions, so this covers the UI of the webpage, which could either be presented as a SPA (single page application) or as an express app which renders html server-side.
+- Frontend: A system which handles the direct client interactions, so this covers the UI (like a webapp or a mobile app).
 - Component: Backends and Frontends can both be considered as Components.
 Components are standalone and should be tested/testable by themselves.

 ## Context